keith-wilde/gain-loss-application/.dev/dev-notes.md

 **Questions**
-h2 vs postgres? , h2 for now to get developed automatically create tables (h2 ) or do a setup sql file to create initial tables (schema.sql)?
+h2 vs postgres? , h2 for now to get developed automatically create tables (h2 ) or do a setup sql file to create initial tables (schema.sql)?  - using schema for now, Have separate class for controller responses?
+Reformat/optimize imports